 User threads, are above the kernel and without kernel support.
 These are the threads that application programmers use in their programs.

 Kernel threads are supported within the kernel of the OS itself.
 All modern OSs support kernel level threads, allowing the kernel to perform multiple simultaneous tasks and/or to service multiple kernel system calls simultaneously.

-Thread libraries provides programmers with API for creating and managing of threads.
+Thread libraries provide programmers with API for creation and management of threads.

 Thread cancellation means terminating a thread before it has finished working.
 There can be two approaches for this, one is Asynchronous cancellation, which terminates the target thread immediately.
 The other is Deferred cancellation allows the target thread to periodically check if it should be cancelled.

 Signals are used in UNIX systems to notify a process that a particular event has occurred.
 Now in when a Multithreaded process receives a signal, to which thread it must be delivered?
 It can be delivered to all, or a single thread.

 fork() is a system call executed in the kernel through which a process creates a copy of itself.
 Now the problem in Multithreaded process is, if one thread forks, will the entire process be copied or not?

 Yes, there can be security issues because of extensive sharing of resources between multiple threads.